 Is there any drugstore nail polish brand more beloved or pervasive on Instagram than Essie?
 We don't think so.
-Hallie, Byrdie's senior editor, counts the brand as one of her all-time favorites thanks to the wide range of shades and finishes and the smooth easy-to-apply texture.
-We like this marine blue shade called Butler Please for summertime wear.
+Hallie Gould, Byrdie's senior editor, counts the brand as one of her all-time favorites thanks to the wide range of shades and finishes and the smooth easy-to-apply texture.

 Essie might be the current Instagram-favorite nail polish brand, but OPI reigns supreme as the longest-running drugstore classic (it was, after all, founded all the way back in 1981).
-While there are literally hundreds of shades to choose from, we currently keep coming back to this bright orange shade, which has a groovy '70s vibe to it.
+While there are literally hundreds of shades to choose from, we currently keep coming back to this bright orange shade called It’s a Piazza Cake, which has a groovy '70s vibe to it.

-Amanda, Byrdie's features editor, swears by Essie's new(ish) Gel Couture line.
-It's a gel nail polish that requires no UV lamps to dry, only a special High-Shine Top Coat ($12).
+Amanda Montell, Byrdie's contributing writer, swears by Essie's Gel Couture line.
+It's a gel nail polish that requires no UV lamps to dry, only a special High-Shine Top Coat.
 That means we no longer have to break the bank by heading into the nail salon to reapply gel nail polish; now we can do it at home.
-One of her favorite shades is this fiery red one.

-I'll let her professes her love of the Gel Couture line, as she says it best.
+I'll let her profess her love of the Gel Couture line, as she says it best.
 "Essie's Gel Couture line is straight-up the only nail polish that will stay on my nails for over a week with minimal chipping," she says.
-"Every time I decide to branch out, I regret it—it's my holy grail, especially in the red and coral shades Rock the Runway and Looks to Thrill."
+"Every time I decide to branch out, I regret it—it's my holy grail."

 Here's another cruelty-free, vegan, and eight-free nail polish brand.
 This time, it's Tenoverten, a brand that has brick-and-mortar salons across selected U.S. cities.
 The brand's minimalist bottles contain polish that ranges from the softest neutrals to the most vivid brights.

 Lechat nail polish is my go-to when I want to use something that lasts a long time without showing annoying chips or cracks.
-It comes in countless shades and happens to be budget-friendly at a cool $9 each.
+It comes in countless shades and happens to be budget-friendly.
 I can pick out a few different shades at once without breaking the bank.